Get

 Where Is It Used?

 It would likely be of benefit to you if you avoid placing scent soakers in spaces you don’t want your cat to spend time in.
-It can be difficult to keep cats out of specific areas, but you may find some success by not providing any scent soakers to make the space feel welcoming.
+It can be challenging to keep cats out of specific areas, but you may find some success by not providing any scent soakers to make the space feel welcoming.
 This isn’t going to work on all cats, but anxious cats are less likely to venture out of the spaces that they feel are safest, which are often the spaces containing their scent soakers.

 cat scratcher